xvik/dropwizard-guicey/src/doc/docs/decomposition.md

 to substitute application functions.

 For example, it is known that an application uses `ServiceX` from some core module provided by the organization.
 Your module requires a modified service.
-Your bundle may disable the core module, and install a replacement customized module:
+Your bundle may disable the core module, and install a customized module as a replacement:

 ```java
 public class MyFeatureBundle implements GuiceyBundle {